bcli4d/jupyter_DeepPATH/README.md

 The pipeline is divided roughly into three phases: tiling, sorting, training and evaluation, and there is a parameterization cell for each phases.
 In addition to controlling computation, (some of) the parameters of each phase are used to define a directory name in which compution data is stored, and the various directories form a hierarchy.

-The first cell in each phase, if executed, will restore results of a previous computation of that phase form GCS, if those results were previously saved to GCS.
-The last cell of each phase can optionally be executed for that purpose.
-Any such saved results are maintained in a similar hierarchy in the designated GCS bucket.
+The first cell in each phase, if executed, will restore, from GCS results of a previous computation of that phase, if those results were previously saved to GCS.
+The last cell of each phase be executed for that purpose.
+Any such saved results are maintained in a similar directory hierarchy in the designated GCS bucket.

 ## Installation and execution